 - Lead Social Prescriber - Sarah McNulty

-- Social Prescribing Link Workers - Pauline Chart, Hatti Amos, Angharad Thomas, Sylvie Lord
+- Social Prescribing Link Workers - Pauline Chart, Angharad Thomas, Sylvie Lord, Will Slocombe-Morency

-- Care Coordinators - Pauling Gardiner, Kate Michell, Will Morency, Georgie Goddard
+- Care Coordinators - Pauling Gardiner, Kate Michell, Georgie Goddard

-Back row left-right: Pauline Chart (Senior Social Prescriber), Hatti Amos (Social Prescriber - Adults), Sarah McNulty (Lead), Angharad Thomas (Social Prescriber -CYP), Sylvie Lord (Social Prescriber - CYP)
+Back row left-right: Pauline Chart (Senior Social Prescriber), Sarah McNulty (Lead), Angharad Thomas (Social Prescriber -CYP), Sylvie Lord (Social Prescriber - CYP)

-Front row left-right: Pauline Gardiner (Care Coordinator), Kate Michell (Care Coordinator), Georgie Goddard (Care Coordinator – Frailty), Will Morency (Digital Care Coordinator)
+Front row left-right: Pauline Gardiner (Care Coordinator), Kate Michell (Care Coordinator), Georgie Goddard (Care Coordinator – Frailty), Will Slocombe-Morency (Link Worker)

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.